boywithkeyboard/cheetah.mod.land/docs/getting-started/cloudflare-workers.md

 ---
-title: Cloudflare Workers
+title: Build for Cloudflare Workers
-order: 3
+order: 4
 ---

 Create a entry file for your API, preferably `mod.ts` with the following content: